Dr. John O'Reilly

 Research Interests: Neurophysiology.

 Biophysics of Ion Channels.
-Normal function of excitable tissues such as the nervous system is dependent on transmembrane proteins called ion channels, and the the function of these ion channels is dependent on normal molecular structure.
+Normal function of excitable tissues such as the nervous system is dependent on transmembrane proteins called ion channels, and the function of these ion channels is dependent on normal molecular structure.
 Studying the function of ion channels with altered or mutated structure provides an understanding of the biophysical relationship between protein molecular structure and physiological function.
 This information can be directly related to heritable mutations that underly human diseases such as epilepsy, myotonias, and sudden cardiac death.